SUNET/ubuntu-preseed/README.md

 ```

 Should produce output in iso directory.
 Config is highly opinionated - disks are bundled together as mirror.
 Full disk is used.
 Edit preseed-gen.sh to change.

+Add your pubkey to overlay/authorized_keys to be able to login afterwards...